Fall Protection vs. Fall Prevention

-Risks are inherent in the activities we perform every day whether driving, flying, walking, or working.
+Risks are inherent in the activities we perform everyday whether driving, flying, walking or working.
 Every job has risks but some are riskier than others.
-If you are going to gamble, make sure it’s with money and not your life.
-Working at heights is a danger every day.
+If you are able to gamble, make sure it’s with money and not your life.
+Working at heights is a danger everyday.
 No one should become complacent about it or think, “Oh, it’s not really that high.”
 Fall prevention was created for a reason and it won’t work if it’s not in use.

 Enter your email (form on the right) to receive the whitepaper.